jptaranto/homebridge-roon-outputs/README.md

 Variable | Optional/Required | Description
 -------- | ----------------- | -----------
 `platform` | **required** | Must be `RoonOutputs`.
-`postfix` | optional | Allows you to add a word after your output name that will show up in Homekit.
+`suffix` | optional | Allows you to add a word after your output name that will show up in Homekit.
 Defaults to `Speaker`, set as `""` to leave blank.

 ## How to use